vinusorout/k8s-setup-local-VMs/docs/04-setup-dns-and-expose-services.md

 These urls can be accessed within a cluster i.e. in pod or controller manager etc not outside the cluster not even on control plane and worker nodes, To keep these records and DNS service, we will create the coredns using the yaml(scripts/addons/coredns.yaml.sed) file.

-## Kong
+### Services and Ingresses
-Before moving forward let's see what are common types of services and what is an ingress:
+Before moving forward let's see some common types of services and what is an ingress:

 **Services**
 * ClusterIp : this type of service is use to expose any pod within the cluster and the DNS name for this will be in follwoing format <service_name>.<namespace>.svc.cluster.local:<service_port>